awsdocs/aws-dms-user-guide/doc_source/CHAP_ReplicationInstance.VPC.md

 # Setting up a network for a replication instance<a name="CHAP_ReplicationInstance.VPC"></a>

 AWS DMS always creates the replication instance in a VPC based on Amazon VPC\.
 You specify the VPC where your replication instance is located\.
 You can use your default VPC for your account and AWS Region, or you can create a new VPC\.
-The VPC must have two subnets in at least one Availability Zone\.

 Make sure that the elastic network interface allocated for your replication instance's VPC is associated with a security group\.
 Also, make sure this security group's rules let all traffic on all ports leave \(egress\) the VPC\.
 This approach allows communication from the replication instance to your source and target database endpoints, if correct egress rules are enabled on the endpoints\.
 We recommend that you use the default settings for the endpoints, which allows egress on all ports to all addresses\.